ChristophSchranz/Octoprint-PrePrintService/README.md

 ## Requirements

-1. A node that is connected to your 3D printer referred to as the printer node, like a Raspberry Pi.
+1. A node connected to your 3D printer, referred to as the printer node, such as a Raspberry Pi.
 2. One server node for pre-processing with at least a 2 GHz CPU frequency.
-If the node connected to the printer is powerful enough, this one can do both parts.
+If the printer node is powerful enough, it can handle both tasks.
 3. Optional: Install [Docker](https://www.docker.com/) version **1.10.0+**
    and [Docker Compose](https://docs.docker.com/compose/install/) version **1.6.0+**
-   on the more powerful node.
+   on the server node.

 ## Setup